Jean de Sperati

-Giovanni (Jean) de Sperati (14 October 1884 – 28 April 1957) was an Italian stamp forger.
+Jean de Sperati (14 October 1884 – 28 April 1957) was an Italian stamp forger.
 Robson Lowe considered him an artist and even professional stamp authenticators of his time attested to the genuineness of his work.
 Sperati created what he called a Livre d'Or which he boasted of in his autobiography and which contained 239 favourable opinions as to the genuineness of his forgeries from numerous experts, including Dr. Edward Diena and the Royal Philatelic Society London.

 Early life

-Sperati was born 1884 in Pistoia, Italy, though he spent a large part of his life in France where he adopted the name Jean.
-Sperati retained his Italian passport throughout his life and always considered himself an Italian.
+Born Giovanni Desperati in 1884 in Pistoia, Italy, he fled to France in 1909, where he registered under the name Jean de Sperati, although he retained his Italian passport throughout his life and always considered himself an Italian.
 As a child in Pistoia and later in France, Sperati began to collect stamps.
 He was particularly interested in printing techniques, as well as photography which was in its infancy at that time.
 Relatives owned a postcard factory as well as a paper mill.
 Through this, Sperati was able to obtain copious knowledge of photographic processes, print technology and chemicals.
 These formed the basis for his eventual career as a stamp counterfeiter.

 The first forgeries

-The first attempts to copy stamps went extraordinarily well.
-The first forgeries were of valuable stamps from San Marino, and stamp experts believed them to be real.
-Thereupon Sperati began to produce numerous further reproductions of valuable stamps from all over the world.
+Sperati's first forgeries were of valuable stamps from San Marino, and stamp experts believed them to be genuine.
+Thereafter, he produced numerous reproductions of valuable stamps from all over the world.
 This eventually resulted in well over 500 master-quality forgeries from more than 100 different stamp-issuing agencies.

 In 1942, for the first time in his life, Sperati came into conflict with the law.
 A shipment marked as valuable from Sperati to a stamp dealer in Lisbon, Portugal, was intercepted by French customs.
-It contained several falsified German stamps.
+It contained several forged German stamps.
 They charged him with "exporting capital" without a licence and trying to avoid customs payments.
 He protested his innocence, and explained to the police that it contained only copies of valuable stamps, which he himself had prepared, whereupon the police called in the country's best stamp experts to clear up the facts of the case.
 These experts came to the judgment that the stamps in question were all originals, and very valuable ones at that.
-Sperati still managed to convince the police that they were fakes, and was therefore charged with fraud.
+Sperati still managed to convince the police that they were forgeries, and was therefore charged with fraud.
 His trial took place in April 1948.